Sunday afternoon NFL best bets against the spread

 1:00 p.m.
 ET

-The Raiders got their passing game going in Week 2, with Derek Carr throwing for 288 yards with only three incompletions.
-Although Miami’s secondary has been solid over the team’s first two games, those games have been against the weak passing games of the Titans and Jets.
-Protecting a 20-point halftime lead, the Dolphins offense did very little in the second half of their Week 2 victory in New York.
+Tampa Bay is far better offensively than either of the teams—Arizona and Seattle—Chicago has beaten in 2018.
+The Buccaneers, in fact, have nearly as many total yards (1,420, of which more than 1,200 have been through the air) through three games as the 1,448 for which the Cardinals and Seahawks have combined for.
+The Bears’ secondary is likely to be without starting cornerback Prince Amukamara, who suffered a hamstring injury in the second half of Chicago’s Week 3 win at Arizona.
+Amukamara’s backup, Marcus Cooper, is also expected to miss Sunday’s game with a hamstring injury, which means that nickel corner Bryce Callahan is likely to start across from Kyle Fuller in Chicago’s base defense.
+In situations where the Bears put three cornerbacks on the field—likely often against the NFL’s top-ranked passing offense—Callahan would move back to his normal nickel spot inside while undrafted rookie cornerback Kevin Toliver would play outside.

-Betting Trend: Oakland is 11-5-2 against the spread in games where the line is between +3 and -3 since the start of the 2016 season.
+Betting Trend: Chicago is 1-8 against the spread since the start of 2016 when coming off game in which the team allowed 75 or fewer rushing yards.

 Confidence Level: Moderate

-Buffalo has been outscored 54-6 in the first halves of the blowout losses they’ve suffered the past two weeks.
-While the anemic offense may get even worse as running back LeSean McCoy deals with cracked rib cartilage, the state of the Buffalo defense is best summed up by veteran cornerback Vontae Davis’s retirement at halftime of last Sunday’s home loss to the Chargers.
-Minnesota quarterback Kirk Cousins has been impressive in his first two starts as a Viking, throwing for three fourth-quarter touchdowns in a tie at Green Bay in Week 2.
+Cleveland quarterback Baker Mayfield, the top pick of the 2018 NFL draft, makes his first start against an Oakland team that has made strides offensively the past two weeks.
+It’s been nearly three calendar years since the Browns last won a game on the road.

-Betting Trend: Minnesota is 13-3 against the spread in non-conference games since the start of the 2014 season.
+Betting Trend: Cleveland is 1-9 against the spread since the start of the 2016 season against teams that are completing at least 64% of their pass attempts.

 Confidence Level: High

-Eagles quarterback Carson Wentz returns nine months after tearing his ACL.
-While much of his supporting cast has been decimated by injuries, Wentz's presence should help Philadelphia’s offense become more productive than it’s been through the season’s first two weeks with Nick Foles under center.
-Philly’s league-best run defense has allowed only 117 rushing yards through two games, and the Eagles pass rush should be able to generate pressure on Colts quarterback Andrew Luck.
+Each of the Giants’ first three opponents are among the 14 NFL teams that have allowed an average of fewer than 240 passing yards per game through three weeks.
+That group includes the Jaguars and Cowboys, New York’s first two opponents this season, which each rank among the league’s top four passing defenses.
+New Orleans, which comes into this one allowing an average of 336.7 yards per game, is one of only three NFL teams allowing an average of more than 300 yards per contest—and that’s despite the fact that one of the three games the Saints have played was at home against a Browns team with Tyrod Taylor under center.
+New Orleans is allowing 11.2 yards per pass attempt—no other NFL team in allowing as much as nine yards per throw.

-Betting Trend: The Eagles are 13-5 against the spread in games played on a grass field since the start of last season.
+Betting Trend: The New York Giants are 6-0 against the spread at home since the start of 2016 when facing a team that’s completing at least 64% of its pass attempts.

 Confidence Level: Very High